fbpx

 It’s important that the generations who helped build our region to what it is today are still treated as valued members of the community.

-That’s where our Community Visitors Scheme shines bright.
+That’s where our AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) shines bright.

-IMPACT’s CVS program has been operating in the Bundaberg region for over 28 years and provides much needed companionship to older citizens.
+IMPACT’s ACVVS program has been operating in the Bundaberg region for over 28 years and provides much needed companionship to older citizens.

 Loneliness has been linked to premature death and poor physical and mental wellbeing.